exercism/rust/exercises/bowling/README.md

   frame.
 In this case the score for the frame is the number of pins knocked down.

-* A spare is where all ten pins are knocked down after the second throw.
+* A spare is where all ten pins are knocked down by the second throw.
 The total value of a spare is 10 plus the number of pins knocked down in their next throw.

-* A strike is where all ten pins are knocked down after the first throw.
-The total value of a strike is 10 plus the number of pins knocked down in their next two throws.
-If a strike is immediately followed by a second strike, then we can not total the value of the first strike until they throw the ball one more time.
+* A strike is where all ten pins are knocked down by the first throw.
+The total value of a strike is 10 plus the number of pins knocked down in the next two throws.
+If a strike is immediately followed by a second strike, then the value of the first strike cannot be determined until the ball is thrown one more time.

 Here is a three frame example: